-This study is expected to shed light on how behavioural biological factors and are subsequently interconnected and influence metabolic syndromes in children and adolescents of Malayaustronesia origin.
+This study is expected to shed light on how behavioural and biological factors are interconnected and subsequently influence metabolic syndromes in children and adolescents of Malayaustronesia origin.
 However, the outcome definition in paediatric samples is still equivocal in which many other studies reporting that definition mostly rely on adult criteria (e.g. adult panel treatment) (Friend, Craig and Turner, 2013; Reisinger et al., 2021).
 This may affect the review finding in particularly for study reporting categorical outcomes.
 Measurement method variability in the exposures will also add a challenge in performing statistical methods to elicit how the interplay between behavioural and biological factors is associated with metabolic syndrome.